Clastify logo

 Health risk

-Carbon monoxide is a toxic gas made of one carbon atom and one oxygen atom, and it binds strongly to haemoglobin in red blood cells.
+Carbon monoxide is a toxic gas composed of one carbon atom and one oxygen atom that binds strongly to haemoglobin in red blood cells.
 Haemoglobin is a protein in red blood cells that transports oxygen around the body.
-Once carbon monoxide binds to haemoglobin, less oxygen can be carried, so tissues may be starved of oxygen even while the person is breathing.
+Once carbon monoxide binds to haemoglobin, the blood carries less oxygen, so tissues may be starved of oxygen even while the person is breathing.

 Image